Inside the Endlessly Bizarre Aftermath of Brittany Murphy's Sudden Death

 He added, "As the most maligned man in America, I hope people realize that they shouldn't believe anything they hear and read and I love my wife as much today as I did on the day I married her."

-Also put to rest that February: the Brittany Murphy Foundation, which Monjack had launched but shuttered after inquiring minds started to question its legitimacy and it was discovered that the IRS had no record of it, nor was it yet registered as a nonprofit.
+Also put to rest that February: the Brittany Murphy Foundation.
+Monjack had launched and then shuttered the effort after inquiring minds started to question its legitimacy and it was discovered that the IRS had no record of it, nor was it yet registered as a nonprofit.

 A few months later Monjack was supposedly working to get the foundation running again when he died at the age of 40 on May 23, 2010, at the same West Hollywood home where he and Sharon continued to live after Murphy's death.